-H1-H5: Aid Awarded to Enrolled Undergraduates
+Aid Awarded to Enrolled Undergraduates

 - H1.
-Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories. - ✓ If the data being reported are final figures for the 2022-2023 academic year (see the next item below), use the 2022-2023 academic year's CDS Question B1 cohort. - ✓ Include aid awarded to international students (i.e., those not qualifying for federal aid). - ✓ Aid that is non-need-based but that was used to meet need should be reported in the need-based aid column. - ✓ For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section. - ✓ Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories. - ✓ If the data being reported are final figures for the 2023-2024 academic year (see the next item below), use the 2023-2024 academic year's CDS Question B1 cohort. - ✓ Include aid awarded to international students (i.e., those not qualifying for federal aid). - ✓ Aid that is non-need-based but that was used to meet need should be reported in the need-based aid column. - ✓ For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.

-Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below:
+Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below: ☐ 2024-2025 Estimated or ☐ 2023-2024 Final Which needs-analysis methodology does your institution use in awarding institutional aid?
+(Formerly H3) □ Federal methodology (FM) □ Institutional methodology (IM) □ Both FM and IM

-≥ 2023-2024 estimated or □ 2022-2023 Final

-Which needs-analysis methodology does your institution use in awarding institutional aid?
-(Formerly H3)

-- \Box Federal methodology (FM)

-- Institutional methodology (IM)

-- \Box Both FM and IM

-Need-based Non-need-based Scholarships/Grants (Include non-need- (Exclude non- based aid use to need-based aid use meet need.) to meet need.)
-Federal 2,152,823 0 State all states, not only the state in which your institution is located 53,500 0 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below).
-57,782,411 187,988 Scholarships/grants from external sources (e.g. Kiwanis, National Merit) not awarded by the college 336,411 1,690,483 Total Scholarships/Grants 60,325,145 1,878,471

 Need-based Non-need-based

-Self-Help (Include non-need- (Exclude non-

-based aid use to need-based aid use

-meet need.) to meet need.)
+(Include non-need- based aid use to meet need.)
+(Exclude non-need- based aid use to meet need.)

+Scholarships/Grants

+Federal

+State all states, not only the state in which your institution is located

+Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below).

+Scholarships/grants from external sources (e.g. Kiwanis, National Merit) not awarded by the college

+Total Scholarships/Grants

+Self-Help

-Student loans from all sources (excluding parent loans) 0 0
+Student loans from all sources (excluding parent loans)

-Federal Work-Study 761,870 Not Applicable
+Federal Work-Study Not Applicable

-State and other (e.g., institutional) work-study/employment 1,269,210 0

-(Note: Excludes Federal Work-Study captured above.)
-1,207,210 V
+State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.)

-Total Self-Help 2,031,080 0
+Total Self-Help

-Need-based Non-need-based

-Miscellaneous (Include non-need- (Exclude non-

-based aid use to need-based aid use

-meet need.) to meet need.)

-Parent Loans 0 0
+Parent Loans

-Tuition Waivers

-Note: Reporting is optional.
-Report tuition waivers in this 0 •

-row if you choose to report them.
-Do not report tuition U U
+Need-based Non-need-based (Include non-need- based aid use to meet need.)
+(Exclude non-need- based aid use to meet need.)
+Tuition Waivers Note: Reporting is optional.
+Report tuition waivers in this row if you choose to report them.
+Do not report tuition waivers elsewhere.
+Athletic Awards

-waivers elsewhere.

-Athletic Awards 0 0

 - H2.
-Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source. - ✓ Aid that is non-need-based but that was used to meet need should be counted as need-based aid. - ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be counted as full-time undergraduates. - ✓ Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source. - ✓ Aid that is non-need-based but that was used to meet need should be counted as need-based aid. - ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be counted as full-time undergraduates.